 In other words, you may regret the little things that you always wanted to do such as exploring but you didn’t try enough to make it.
 It could have been the most priceless memories you’ll cherish in your older days.

-As for me, sooner or later my body will start aching as I grow older and with health complications that may come with it, exploring would no longer possible.
+As for me, sooner or later my body will start aching as I grow older and with health complications that may come with it, exploring would no longer be possible.
 I just want to live with all the good/bad memories that I’ve created over the decades.

 It was never about the CC or speed but it’s all about the journey when you’re on a trip.
 I’ve previously done a trip with my scooter to 6 Nation’s borders, So a big bike is not necessary.